Chapter 1: Introduction

 The Java Media Framework is available from Oracle at

-To attach a plugin, it must be in the CLASSPATH.
+To attach a plugin, the JAR files must be in the CLASSPATH.

 The simplest way to do that is to invoke Electric from the command line, and specify the classpath.